Helen Walker-Hill

-Helen Walker-Hill (née Siemens; May 26, 1936 – August 8, 2013) was a Canadian pianist and musicologist who specialised in the music of black women composers.
+Helen Walker-Hill (née Siemens; May 26, 1936 – August 8, 2013) was a Canadian pianist and musicologist who specialised in the music of Black women composers.

-Walker-Hill was married to the composer George Walker from 1960 to 1975.
-The marriage produced two sons, the violinist and composer Gregory T.S.
-Walker and the playwright Ian Walker.
-From 1981 to 1991 she was married to Robert Hadley Hill, a Colorado teacher.

-Biography
+Life

 Helen Walker-Hill was born on May 26, 1936, in Winnipeg, Manitoba, Canada.
 She received her early musical training from her mother, Margaret Siemens, and continued piano studies with Emma Endres Kountz in Toledo, Ohio.
-She received her BA degree from the University of Toledo (1957), and was a Fulbright fellow at the Ecole Normale de Musique de Paris in France where she studied with Nadia Boulanger (1958); on the ship she met George Walker.
-She earned an MA in musicology from Smith College (1965) and a DMA in piano performance from the University of Colorado (1981), where from 1983 to 1990 she was assistant professor adjunct on the piano faculty.
-From 1993 to 1998 she was visiting assistant professor at the University of Wyoming.
+She received her Bachelor of Arts degree from the University of Toledo in 1957.
+She was a Fulbright fellow and studied with Nadia Boulanger at the École Normale de Musique de Paris in France, graduating in 1958.

+She earned a Master of Arts in musicology from Smith College in 1965 and a Doctor of Musical Arts in piano performance from the University of Colorado in 1981, where from 1983 to 1990 she was assistant professor adjunct on the piano faculty.
+From 1993 to 1998 she was a visiting assistant professor at the University of Wyoming.
 She also taught at Muhlenberg College.

+Walker-Hill was married to the composer George Walker from 1960 to 1975.
+They had two sons, the violinist and composer Gregory T.S.
+Walker and the playwright Ian Walker.
+From 1981 to 1991 she was married to Robert Hadley Hill.

+Career

-From 1987 on, wanting to use music of black women composers in her piano performance and teaching, Walker-Hill dedicated herself to uncovering the material.
-She utilized secondary sources and numerous archives, conducted interviews with composers, and engaged in voluminous correspondence with individuals and institutions.
+From 1987 on, Walker-Hill dedicated herself to uncovering music by Black women composers to use in her performance and teaching.
 She was awarded a 1995–96 Scholar-in-Residence Fellowship at the Schomburg Center for Research in Black Culture in New York City.
-In 1996–1997 Walker-Hill was a Rockefeller resident fellow in the humanities at the Center for Black Music Research (CBMR), Columbia College.
+In 1998 Walker-Hill was a Rockefeller fellow at the Center for Black Music Research (CBMR), Columbia College.

-Her lecture "Rediscovering Heritage: The Music of Black Women Composers" was widely published and was featured on National Public Radio.
-She compiled and edited the anthology Black Women Composers: A century of piano music, 1893-1990 (1992); the unprecedented volume contains scores and biographical information for Estelle D. Ricketts, Anna Gardner Goodwin, L. Viola Kinney, Amanda Aldridge (pseud.
-Montague Ring), Florence B. Price, Mary Lou Williams, Julia Perry, Undine Smith Moore, Betty Jackson King, Philippa Duke Schuyler, Tania León, Margaret Bonds, Lena Johnson McLin, Valerie Capers, Regina A. Harris Baiocchi, Dorothy Rudd Moore, Joyce Solomon, Mable Bailey, and Zenobia Powell Perry.
+Her lecture "Rediscovering Heritage: The Music of Black Women Composers" was widely published and was featured on NPR.
+She compiled and edited the 1992 anthology Black Women Composers: A Century of Piano Music, 1893-1990; the volume contains scores and biographical information for Estelle Ricketts, Anna Gardner Goodwin, L. Viola Kinney, Amanda Aldridge, Florence Price, Mary Lou Williams, Julia Perry, Undine Smith Moore, Betty Jackson King, Philippa Schuyler, Tania León, Margaret Bonds, Lena McLin, Valerie Capers, Regina Harris Baiocchi, Dorothy Rudd Moore, Joyce Solomon Moorman, Maple Bailey, and Zenobia Powell Perry.